jinlab-imvr/SurfSurg6D/README.md

 ---

 We provide a simple demo for the SurfSurg6D performance.
-It illustrates that our methods can be more robust for occlusion scenes.
+It illustrates our method's robustness for occlusion scenes.

 ![til](./Supplementary/output.gif)